The-OpenROAD-Project/megaboom/README.md

 - create a service account.
 Only service account can have application keys.
 - add service account to bucket and give it permissions to read/write/list as appropriate

+To gain access to the https://storage.googleapis.com/megaboom-bazel-artifacts bucket, reach out to Tom Spyrou, Precision Innovations (https://www.linkedin.com/in/tomspyrou/).

 Tutorial
 ========